 SATP - Standard Ambient Temperature and Pressure

-SATP - Standard Ambient Temperature and Pressure is also used in chemistry as a reference:
+SATP - Standard Ambient Temperature and Pressure is also used in chemistry (International Union of Pure and Applied Chemistry - IUPAC) as a reference:

 - At these conditions, the volume of 1 mol of a gas is 24.4651 liters.